telehash/TMesh/TMesh.md

 There is two mechanisms used for enabling a larger scale mesh network with TMesh, `neighborhoods` (MAC layer) and `routers` (telehash/app layer).

-A neighborhood is the automatic sharing of other epochs one mote has active with every other mote it is linked with.
-Every mote also supports a simple MAC-level window sequential forwarding service between neighbors to aid with discovery and resiliency.
-The neighborhood map shared from each mote includes a unique addressible epoch id, the epoch, microsecond offset, and signal strength.
+A `neighborhood` is the automatic sharing of other motes that it has active epochs with.
+Each neighbor mote is listed along with all of the mediums in use, last activity, and the signal strength for each medium.

-A router is always the neighbor with the highest z-index, which inherits the responsibility to monitor each neighbor's neighborhood for other routers and establish direct or bridged links with them.
+A `router` is always the neighbor with the highest z-index, which inherits the responsibility to monitor each neighbor's neighborhood for other routers and establish direct or bridged links with them.
 Any mote with a packet for a non-local hashname will send it to their router, whom will send it to the next highest router it is connected to until it reaches the highest in the mesh.
 The highest resourced router is responsible for maintaining an index of all available motes/hashnames in the mesh.

 # Protocol Definition